sherpa/sherpa/docs/evaluation/convolution.rst

-   In the following documentation we are going to use the term "convolution" to refer to any model that requires the data from another model, such as a model that reprocesses emission into another pass band or that renormalises the data, even if it does not match the meaning of
+   In the following documentation we are going to use the term "convolution" to refer to any model that requires the data from another model, such as a model that reprocesses emission into another passband or that renormalises the data, even if it does not match the meaning of
    `convolution <https://en.wikipedia.org/wiki/Convolution>`_.